Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 But there are a couple of tricks to know so you can find the best deal.
 Delta does NOT publish an award chart (and hasn’t since 2015).
 And partner awards always come out at the lowest price – but Delta will pass on fuel surcharges.
 Within this setup, there are tools to make your searching easier so you can get the most value from your miles.

-Remember, you can earn Delta miles with cards like the Gold Delta SkyMiles® Credit Card from American Express, Platinum Delta SkyMiles® Credit Card from American Express, or Delta Reserve® Credit Card from American Express (all of which have increased limited-time offers which end on July 2, 2019), or by transferring American Express Membership Rewards points.
+Remember, you can earn Delta miles with cards like the Gold Delta SkyMiles® Credit Card from American Express, Platinum Delta SkyMiles® Credit Card from American Express, or Delta Reserve® Credit Card from American Express, or by transferring American Express Membership Rewards points.

 Here’s how to use your miles!